maciejgunia/resume/src/en/index.md

 Implementing new functionalities, fixing bugs and refactoring code using fully component-based frontend.

-Building a React application for artists to upload their artworks with scalability and good UX in mind.
+Building a React application for artists to upload their artworks to displate.com with scalability and good UX in mind.
 This was the first use of React in the organisation.

 ---